 The low life expectancy is caused by the low genetic variety of the breed which leads to inbreeding depression and accumulation of hereditary diseases.
 Also the selection only for champion titles and look in the last 150 years and the current hypertype trend take a toll.
 And in the end a lack of transparency and education of both breeders and breed officials have manifested the bad health condition of the great dane in total.

 data of deaths of great danes, only dogs older than 3 months, january 2019 source: www.danesworld.info

 But panic and politicking are as contraproductive as lethargy and ignorance.
-Great danes can reach a maximum age of 13,14, even 15 years.
+Great danes can reach a maximum age of 13,14, even 15 years in very rare cases.
 It is possible to raise the average life expectancy of great danes to 8 or 9 years, if the long known principles of population genetics would finally be applied to the breeding of pure bred dogs in general and great danes specifically.
 The single breeder can already start to take action by avoiding inbreeding, by health testing and using dogs for breeding with many old ancestors.
 But without the help of his breeder colleagues and the breed clubs the single breeder is helpless and his efforts are only a drop in the bucket.
 It is necessary that the breed clubs act rationally and coordinately on national and international level.